vanshita-gawande/CodeClauseInternship_Language-Translator/README.md

 ## How to Run the Project
 1. Clone the repository
    git clone https://github.com/vanshita-gawande/CodeClauseInternship_Language-Translator.git
+2. Open index.html in any modern web browser

 ## Learning Outcomes
 - Practiced DOM manipulation using JavaScript